Blended learning: Advantages

 Blended learning often includes software that automatically collects student data and measures academic progress, providing teachers, students and parents detailed students data.
 Often, tests are automatically scored, providing instantaneous feedback.
 Student logins and work times are also measured to ensure accountability.
 Schools with blended learning programs may also choose to reallocate resources to boost student achievement outcomes.

 Students with special talents or interests outside of the available curricula use educational technology to advance their skills or exceed grade restrictions.
-Blended learning allows for personalized education, replacing the model where a teacher stands in front of the classroom and everyone is expected to stay at the same pace.
-"Blended learning allows students to work at their own pace, making sure they fully understand new concepts before moving on."

 A classroom environment that incorporates blended learning naturally requires learners to demonstrate more autonomy, self-regulation, and independence in order to succeed.
 If teachers offer a form of initial program orientation before introducing blended learning strategies, it can better prepare students to feel confident navigating the different components and developing a stronger sense of independence.

-Blended learning plays an important role to prime students’ learning and to then maximise in-person opportunities and resources.

-Some online institutions connect students with instructors via web conference technology to form a digital classroom.
-These institutions borrow many of the technologies that have popularized online courses at the university level.
-Some advantages of blended learning, particularly at a Kindergarten to grade 12 level of education, can be found under the general concept of educational technology.
-It is also one of the most effective ways for personalized learning at scale.

-Blended learning supports the use of standards as a way to manage quality and ease of use.
-This includes multiple kinds of standards: interoperability standards like the SIF specification from A4L or the Learning Tools Interoperability specification from IMS Global Consortium or academic standards like state standards and Common Core State Standards, which encourage integration of technology into a variety of subjects.